 Friends Art Lab is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

-- Dinosaur books (non-fiction is preferred as they usually have the most realistic depictions of dinosaurs)
+- Dinosaur books – non-fiction usually has the most realistic depictions of dinosaurs

 - White paper